jon-harper/jon-harper.github.io/docs/resume.md

     - Transitioned phone and video conferencing IT services to lower overhead and add new capabilities.
     - Documented each transition process, including installation and how-to guides.
     - Provided phone and email support to remote users and investigated network and software issues.
+- Provided Operations suport as-needed for a small business.

 ------